settylab/getspan/README.md

 # getspan

-This package will allow you to compute a gene's span of expression along a pre-computed pseudo-axis (ie. pseudotime, pseudospace). getspan is designed to work with single cell RNA-seq data.
+This package will allow you to compute a gene's span of expression along a pre-computed pseudo-axis (ie. pseudotime, pseudospace). getspan is designed to work with single cell RNA-seq data and ATAC-seq gene scores.
+Imputed values often yield tighter regressions, however non-imputed input will work as well.

-It is recommended to define a specific gene set of interest to calculate spans and trends for, as computing trends and spans for all genes in a dataset will take a significant amount of time.

 ## Installation